grayfallstown/Chia-Plot-Status/index.md

 ## Troubleshooting

 If you use Cloud Sync Services, rsync/scp cronjobs or tools like Syncthing to collect your log files you might run into an issue with the files not properly syncing.
 Sonething like `The process cannot access the file because it is being used by another process.`.
 See [Issue #40](https://github.com/grayfallstown/Chia-Plot-Status/issues/40#issuecomment-841025993) for how to fix that, or even better, use sshfs instead.

+The same works if you use harry plotter as plotting manager.

 If Chia Plot Status does no longer start, try renaming `ChiaPlotStatu.config.json` to `ChiaPlotStatu.config.json.backup`.
 The file is located in your home directory at `C:\Users\<your username>\ChiaPlotStatu.config.json` on windows, `/home/<your username>/ChiaPlotStatu.config.json` on linux and `<your user profile directory>/ChiaPlotStatu.config.json` on mac.